Key light: Position of camera

 The key light can be "hard" (focused) or "soft" (diffused), and depending on the desired setup can be placed at different angles relative to the subject.
-When part of the most common setup—three-point lighting—the key light is placed at a 30–60° angle (with the camera marking 0 degrees).
-In addition to the horizontal angle, the key light can be placed high or low producing different effects.
-The most common vertical position for the key light is at a 30° angle (i.e. slightly above the eye line; the nose should not cast a shadow on the lips).
+When part of the most common setup—three-point lighting—the key light is placed at a 30–60° angle (with the camera marking 0°).
+In addition to the horizontal angle, the key light can be placed high or low, producing different effects.
+The most common vertical angle for the key light is 30° above eye level, so that the nose would not cast a shadow on the lips.

 A key light positioned low appears to distort the actor's features, since most natural or ambient light is normally overhead.
 A dramatic effect used in horror or comedy cinematography is a key light illuminating the face from below.
 A high key light will result in more prominent cheek bones and long nose shadows.
 Marlene Dietrich was famous for insisting that her key light be placed high.